RyanAugustyn/TLaP-by-Spraul/Chapter2/notes.md

 So create a simplified problem, so test a program with finding either 3 or 4 digits.
 Might try Luhn solution of tracking each possibility.
 Constraining ourselves to only use one int and one char variable, realize can multiply by 10 before adding last digit.

 Now notice a pattern, can keep checking if reached the end, and if not multiply by 10 and add next number

+Once have a solution for reading numbers, now comma delimited line.
+Imaging a simple scenario of 101,22 [EndOfLine], need to check for EOL or comma, and place all that code in inside a loop that only stops for EOL